Teulada, Sardinia

-Teulada (Tegula) is a comune (municipality) in the Province of Sulcis Iglesiente in the Italian region Sardinia, located about 40 km southwest of Cagliari.
-It has a population of 3,188.
+Teulada (Teulàda, Tegula) is a town and comune (municipality) in the Province of Sulcis Iglesiente in the autonomous island region of Sardinia in Italy, located about 40 km southwest of Cagliari.
+It has 3,156 inhabitants.

+Teulada borders the municipalities of Domus de Maria, Masainas, Piscinas, Pula, Sant'Anna Arresi, and Santadi.

 History

 The locality of Sant'Isidoro di Teulada is one of the possible sites of the ancient Roman city of Bithia (also called Biotha and Biora).